NOTE: This page is a revised and more comprehensive version of the subject than the previous page with a similar title and lists over 140 architects.

 Robinson, George T “Metz”.
 Dates: 1829 to 1897.
 This Robinson was active in Leamington Spa from 1855 to 1865.
 He did some design work in Leamington but he also had other interests and occupations to distract him, including journalism.

 Robinson, Peter Frederick.
 Dates: 1776 to 1858.
 This Robinson was active in Leamington Spa from 1823 to 1830.
 He was famed nationally as a designer of country houses and cottages.
-Notable achievements included Copps Royal Hotel in High Street and Binswood Cottage in Clarendon Square (currently renamed as Magnolia House).
+Notable achievements included Copps Royal Hotel in High Street, Episcopal Chapel known as Christ Church and Binswood Cottage in Clarendon Square (currently renamed as Magnolia House).

 Russell, John.
 See Russell & Mitchell